- They believe that if the kettlebell swing is not executed as they’ve been taught then it’s an incorrect swing.

 THE UNFORTUNATE BATTLE

 If you’ve been in the kettlebell world for a long time, then by now it’s no secret that one side is usually not aware that there is another side and more importantly, that their swing actually came from the other side.
 I’m talking about the Hardstyle swing.
 The Hardstyle swing was not invented as the first kettlebell swing, it was adapted and evolved from the kettlebell sport pendulum swing which existed way before kettlebells became popular.
 That swing was at first a squat swing and then evolved into a hip hinge swing.
+Look up some older videos of Pavel Tsatsouline and you’ll see what I mean.

 Now, it might sound like I don’t like Hardstyle, on the contrary, I know that they have something great and effective, it just gets tiring to regularly have to deal with people that are following the RKC/StrongFirst/Hardstyle principles and tell you that you’re doing it wrong, and worse, they’ll tell you without even asking what your goals are or keeping an open mind, it’s just a straight-up NO IT’S WRONG.